 The headlight system:

 The headlight system has it's own separate circuit too.
 It starts with a center-tap (some of the windings) on the power coil in the magneto and the wire runs directly to the headlight dimmer switch.
 A connection to the wire takes a small amount of current to the panel lights.
 The dimmer switch just switches the current in the wire from the high to low beam in the headlight.
 Attached to this same line is another wire that goes to the AC regulator.
 The regulator is grounded to the frame and it limits the AC voltage in the line so the headlight and panel lights don't burn out.
-The XT500 regulator only controls the AC current to the headlight, it has NO effect on the charging circuit.
+The XT500 AC regulator only controls the AC voltage to the headlight, it has no effect on the battery charging DC circuit.